Item

 Jorge Martinez 06:26

-Um, I just think it was student life.
-And it was just to inform them on my situation currently with family, which I won't go into detail but I think that's pretty much at this semester.
+Um, I just think it was Student Life.
+And it was just to inform them on my situation currently with family, which I won't go into detail, but I think that's pretty much it this semester.

 Claudia Sanchez 06:37